vaz007/interviewUnfinance/Readme.md

 # Note
 1. I have pushed .env file as well so no need to worry about it just start the server.
+2. I have attached a sample test.csv in the working DIR.
+Please make sure of the headers, as well as email and number needs to be unique and linkedIn URL needs to be a valid linkedin url.

 # Improvements